Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Introduction

 In the area of \emph{min-max regret robust optimization}, one is faced with an uncertain cost scenario.
 The decision-maker seeks to minimize the maximum deviation between incurred cost and optimal cost.
-The min-max regret criterion is a popular criterion in robust optimization and has been considered for a vast amount of standard optimization problems.
-Among the problems, which are in contained P and are analyzed from a complexity viewpoint, are for example shortest path \cite{DBLP:journals/dam/AverbakhL04}, minimum spanning tree \cite{DBLP:journals/dam/AverbakhL04}, min cut \cite{DBLP:journals/disopt/AissiBV08}, min $s$-$t$ cut \cite{DBLP:journals/disopt/AissiBV08}, 1-center and 1-median with uncertainty in the node or edge weights \cite{DBLP:journals/informs/AverbakhB00,DBLP:journals/dam/Averbakh03}, and scheduling variants \cite{lebedev2006complexity,DBLP:journals/ol/Conde14}.
-Among these, some interval min-max regret problems are some shown to be in P, such as min cut, 1-center and 1-median.
+The min-max regret criterion is popular in robust optimization and has been considered for many standard optimization problems.
+Among the problems, where the nominal problem is contained in P and are analyzed from a complexity viewpoint, are for example shortest path \cite{DBLP:journals/dam/AverbakhL04}, minimum spanning tree \cite{DBLP:journals/dam/AverbakhL04}, min cut \cite{DBLP:journals/disopt/AissiBV08}, min $s$-$t$ cut \cite{DBLP:journals/disopt/AissiBV08}, 1-center and 1-median with uncertainty in the node or edge weights \cite{DBLP:journals/informs/AverbakhB00,DBLP:journals/dam/Averbakh03}, and scheduling variants \cite{lebedev2006complexity,DBLP:journals/ol/Conde14}.
+Among these, some interval min-max regret problems are shown to be in P, such as min cut, 1-center and 1-median.
 The rest of the problems is shown to be NP-hard.
 In the realm of interval min-max regret problems, for which the nominal problem is NP-complete, there are publications considering the complexity of the knapsack problem \cite{DBLP:journals/disopt/DeinekoW10}, the set cover problem \cite{DBLP:journals/coap/CocoSN22}, and the TSP and Steiner tree problem \cite{DBLP:journals/talg/GaneshMP23}.
 Further but more general publications on this topic are \cite{kouvelis2013robust,kasperski2016robust}.
 A general survey is provided by Aissi, Bazgan and Vanderpooten \cite{DBLP:journals/eor/AissiBV09}.